bloomberg/chromium.bb/chrome/browser/extensions/api/README.txt

 the documentation.

 2) Add your API specification to api.gyp.
-Add "experimental_foo.idl" to the "idl_schema_files" section in "chrome/common/extensions/api/api.gyp".
+Add "experimental_foo.idl" to the "schema_files" section in "chrome/common/extensions/api/api.gyp".

 3) Write the API function handlers.
 Create foo_api.cc and foo_api.h under "chrome/browser/extensions/api/foo".
 You
 should use the JSON Schema Compiler.
 Look at the "alarms_api.cc" for details on how to do that.

-4-5) Nothing to do!
-Function handlers are automatically registered for you.

 --------------------------------------------------------------------------------
 STEPS COMMON TO BOTH APPROACHES